 To develop iOS apps with Liferay Screens, you must first install and configure Screens in your iOS project.
 Screens is released as a standard CocoaPods dependency.
 You must therefore install Screens via CocoaPods.
-After completing the installation, you must configure your iOS project to communicate with your Liferay DXP instance.
+After completing the installation, you must configure your iOS project to communicate with your portal instance.
 This tutorial walks you through these processes.
 You’ll be up and running in no time!

 First, you’ll review the requirements for Liferay Screens.